Kolo Touré: Arsenal

-Born in Bouaké, Touré joined Premier League team Arsenal from ASEC Mimosas on a long-term contract for a fee of £150,000 on 14 February 2002 after a short trial.
+Kolo Touré joined Premier League team Arsenal from ASEC Mimosas on a long-term contract for a fee of £150,000 on 14 February 2002 after a short trial.
+His status as a full international meant that he was able to secure a British work permit.

-His status as a full international meant Touré was able to secure a British work permit.
-Touré did not make his debut for the first team until the next season, against Liverpool in the FA Community Shield in August 2002.
+Touré made his debut for the first team on 11 August 2002, in the 1–0 win over Liverpool in the FA Community Shield, in which he played the final five minutes as a substitute for Dennis Bergkamp.
 Initially regarded as a utility player, he started his Arsenal career as a defensive midfielder as well as at right-back.
-He scored his first Arsenal goal at Stamford Bridge in a 1–1 draw against Chelsea.
-Arsenal failed to retain the Premiership crown that season, but Touré made a big step in his career nonetheless, winning the FA Cup as an unused substitute in the final.
+He scored his first Arsenal goal at Stamford Bridge in a 1–1 draw against Chelsea on 1 September, having replaced the injured Edu after half an hour.
+Arsenal won the FA Cup, with Touré an unused substitute in the final against Southampton.

 At the start of the 2003–04 season, Wenger began using Touré as a central defender alongside Sol Campbell.
-He formed an effective partnership with Campbell and had a great season during which Arsenal were undefeated in the league, claiming the title.
-Having previously been a striker or attacking midfielder, he made a reputation for himself as being an attacking defender, although he only scored one goal and had one assist.
+Touré inherited his position from veteran Martin Keown, whom he praised as a mentor; Arsenal won the league without losing a game that season.

-Touré was in and out of the Arsenal team during the 2004–05 season, battling for a first team place with the likes of Philippe Senderos and Pascal Cygan to play alongside Sol Campbell in defence.
+Touré was in and out of the Arsenal team during the 2004–05 season, battling for a first team place with the likes of Philippe Senderos and Pascal Cygan to play alongside Campbell in defence.
 Touré ended the season with a FA Cup winners medal playing 50 times for Arsenal that season and scoring one goal.
 His only goal of the 2004–05 season came in the 90th minute of Arsenal's UEFA Champions League last 16 round tie against Bayern Munich of Germany.
 Arsenal lost the game 3–1.

 Touré established himself as a permanent fixture in the Arsenal starting XI.
 In the 2005–06 season, he established a formidable defensive partnership with Senderos.
 Both centre-backs helped the Arsenal team reach the 2006 UEFA Champions League Final after keeping 10 consecutive clean sheets (a European competition record).